ponchotitlan/webex_web_calling_client/README.md

 ![Call screen](https://github.com/ponchotitlan/webex_web_calling_client/blob/main/screenshots/SCREEN_04.png)

 Additionally, the application can be accessed in the web browser with parameters in the URL:
-- _meetingid=user-or-meeting@webexdomain.com_:
+- _meetingid=user-or-meeting@webexdomain.com_ : The User PMR or meeting address.
+If the input doesn't have a domian, *@webex.com* will be automatically appended
-- _callnow=yes_: The client inmediately attempts to call the address mentioned in the *meetingid* URL parameter
+- _callnow=yes_ : The client inmediately attempts to call the address mentioned in the *meetingid* URL parameter

 ```
 http://localhost:1234?meetingid=user-or-meeting@webexdomain.com?callnow=yes